modularml/mojo/stdlib/README.md

-# Welcome to the Mojo Standard Library
+# Welcome to the Mojo standard library

-This folder contains the open-source Mojo Standard Library! 🔥
+This folder contains the open-source Mojo standard library! 🔥

 We're thrilled to have you join our community of developers eager to build a vibrant and supportive ecosystem.
 If you just want to *use* the Mojo Standard